bioinformaticsdotca/MIG_2025/module3/README.md

 ---

 ## Dataset
-Using NCBI Datasets, 45 *Salmonella* genomes were retrieved with requirements:
+Using NCBI Datasets, 45 *Salmonella* genomes were retrieved with the following requirements:

 1. Annotated as “complete”
 2. Having at least two annotated contigs (to increase chance of plasmids)